Get Paid to Write Short Stories: 19 Best Websites That Pay You To Write

 The lead-time for publications like this tends to be quite long, especially when they are only releasing content 4 times a year.

-However, it can be worth it for the connections and wide-readership.
+However, it can be worth it, not only as a way to get paid to write short stories, but also for the connections and wide-readership.

 Payment: $0.08 per word